 Adopt, Don’t Buy

 If you consider getting a lowchen, please check rescues and adoption resources.
 Even purebred animals can end up in shelters.
-Try out Pets Adviser’s adoptable pet search.
+Try out Petful’s adoptable pet search.

 Because the lowchen is a rare breed, you may not find one through adoption resources.
 You can also check with rescue groups and breeders.
 If you do choose to go to a breeder, make sure the breeder is reputable and doesn’t exhibit any of the puppy mill warning signs.